 All four Illinois Veterans’ Homes are fully staffed with caring and dedicated professionals who provide quality long-term skilled care and services to resident members.
 Volunteers from veteran service organizations and the local community provide many additional supporting services and activities to the veterans.

-The Veteran of the Month award program highlights and honors the work of Illinois veterans whose contributions in service to the veteran community and their local communities are truly above and beyond.
+The Abraham Lincoln Veteran Champion Award program highlights and honors the work of Illinois veterans whose contributions in service to the veteran community and their local communities are truly above and beyond.